 No, premature withdrawals are not allowed if the loan has been taken basis the security of the FCNR Account.

 The banks can extend loans to the NRI or PIO from their foreign branches or foreign correspondents who are based outside India.
 Such loans can be also given to third parties, at the request of the account holder.
-The purposes for which this loan is taken should be as per the local laws or in other words should be for purposes permitted by law in the country it is taken.
-The balance of the FCNR account can act as a collateral security, for the same.
+The purposes for which this loan is taken should be as per the local laws or in other words, should be for purposes permitted by law in the country it is taken.
+The balance of the FCNR account can act as collateral security, for the same.

 Yes, the FCNR Account can be operated under a POA.
 There are restrictions on the application of the POA.
 These restrictions are applicable to withdrawals for local payments or remittance to the account from abroad.

 The FCNR Account is allowed to be continued till maturity and at the contracted rate of interest, if it is the will of the account holder, to continue the same.
 On maturity, the bank should convert the FCNR account deposits into INR Deposits or a Resident Foreign currency(RFC) account.
-The depositor should be eligible to open a RFC Account.
+The depositor should be eligible to open an RFC Account.
 This option is also available to the account holder.